-- The descriptor number for the Rx/Tx queue is hard-coded to be 256 by qemu.
-If given a different descriptor number by the upper application, the virtio PMD generates a warning and fall back to the hard-coded value. - Features of mac/vlan filter are supported, negotiation with vhost/backend are needed to support them.
+- The descriptor number for the Rx/Tx queue is hard-coded to be 256 by qemu 2.7 and below.
+If given a different descriptor number by the upper application, the virtio PMD generates a warning and fall back to the hard-coded value.
+Rx queue size can be configureable and up to 1024 since qemu 2.8 and above.
+Rx queue size is 256 by default.
+Tx queue size is still hard-coded to be 256. - Features of mac/vlan filter are supported, negotiation with vhost/backend are needed to support them.
 When backend can't support vlan filter, virtio app on guest should disable vlan filter to make sure the virtio port is configured correctly.
-E.g. specify '-disable-hw-vlan' in testpmd command line. - RTE_PKTMBUF_HEADROOM should be defined larger than sizeof(struct virtio net hdr), which is 10 bytes. - Virtio does not support runtime configuration. - · Virtio supports Link State interrupt. - Virtio supports Rx interrupt (so far, only support 1:1 mapping for gueue/interrupt). - Virtio supports software vlan stripping and inserting. - Virtio supports using port IO to get PCI resource when uio/igb_uio module is not available.
+E.g. specify '-disable-hwvlan' in testpmd command line. - "RTE\PKTMBUF\HEADROOM" should be defined no less than "sizeof(struct virtio\net\hdr\mrg\rxbuf)", which is 12 bytes when mergeable or "VIRTIO\F\VERSION\1" is set. no less than "sizeof(struct virtio\net\hdr)", which is 10 bytes, when using nonmergeable. - Virtio does not support runtime configuration. - Virtio supports Link State interrupt. - Virtio supports Rx interrupt (so far, only support 1:1 mapping for queue/interrupt). - Virtio supports software vlan stripping and inserting. - Virtio supports using port IO to get PCI resource when uio/igb\uio module is not available.